Heart Palpitations & Fluttering

 - Electrolyte levels that are abnormal

-- Certain medical conditions, e.g. low blood sugar, low blood pressure, thyroid disease
+- Certain medical conditions, e.g. low blood sugar, low blood pressure, hypo or hyper thyroid

 - Certain prescribed medications